aubrielee/aubrielee.github.io/index.md

 - Linguistics, polyglottery, wordplay
 - The study of humor
 - Holographic foil
-- Jackets with inside pockets
+- Capes instead of jackets
 - Vegan macarons
 - Meeting new people